 World Childless Week 16-22 Sep 2019

 World Childless Week aims to raise awareness of the childless not by choice (cnbc) community.
-To help the cnbc find support groups that understand their grief and can help them move forwards to acceptance.
-It's for anyone who is childless because they have never been pregnant (for any reason), not carried full term or have suffered the sadness of a baby born sleeping.
+To help the community to find support groups that understand their grief and can help them move forwards to acceptance.
+It's for anyone who is childless despite their longing to be a parent because they have never been pregnant (for any reason), not carried full term or have suffered the sadness of a baby born sleeping.
 All our Champions and founder Steph, represent our audience.

 1 in 3